 Commercial real estate owners and operators bear risks under two distinct circumstances.
 One involves potential damage to the property in which they own and/or operate.
 The other is associated with the inherent risk involved in operating any business (ie. storing financial documents or other confidential information).
 As such, business insurance is critical to commercial property owners ensuring their respective businesses are properly covered.
-Learn how to protect not only the value your properties, but also your operations, by reducing the common risks associated with commercial real estate owners and operators such as yours, below:
+Learn how to use commercial real estate insurance to protect not only the value your properties, but also your operations, by reducing the common risks associated with commercial real estate owners and operators such as yours, below:

 Business Owners Policy (BOP)

 A virtual necessity for all business owners, and a great building block to providing a suite of coverage, the BOP combines protection from all major property, liability and business income risks in one package.
 In addition to providing a cost effective way to manage your firm’s inherent risks, a BOP also allots the opportunity to customize it through adding coverage tailored to accounting firms specifically.

 Optional coverage associated with the accounting industry that can be added to your package:

 Most states require this coverage and often times have fines for failure to purchase it.
 Workers’ Comp essentially provides wage replacement and medical benefits to employees injured in the course of performing their duties.

 Given everyone that owns a vehicle has personal auto insurance, many businesses feel this coverage is not necessary.
 Make sure you take the time to reconsider.
 Commercial Auto Insurance policies are beneficial for accounting firms due to the amount of traveling during normal operations.
 Whether it be running general errands or even transferring pertinent financial information to and from clients, commercial auto insurance will assure that you and your employees are properly covered.